Introduction

 The [Lincoln National Life] Foundation had come to a point where it could not classify as primary evidence personal reminiscences of Lincoln, newspaper stories with political bias, collections of folklore by relatives or friends and opinions or theories of Lincoln’s contemporaries.
 [The Foundation had concluded that] there were four classes of source material about Lincoln which could be relied upon to produce factual evidence about Lincoln’s life and works: Lincoln’s autobiographical sketches, Lincoln’s correspondences, Lincoln’s addresses and duly authorized public records.

 Dr. Louis Warren (the distinguished and universally respected Lincoln scholar) was therefore an unlikely candidate for being receptive to the stories of Adah Sutton.
 It should be noted that Lincoln’s Unknown Private Life was published in 1995 (12 years after Warren’s passing in 1983).
-If Warren had had a complimentary view of Sutton’s work, wouldn’t it have been sensibly cited verbatim in Lincoln’s Unknown Private Life?
+If Warren had had a complimentary view of Sutton’s work, perhaps it should have been cited verbatim in Lincoln’s Unknown Private Life(?)

 In conclusion, Frederick Meserve’s more careful description of Meserve No. 1: